Managing critical client incidents

 Community housing providers must ensure:

-- the client's safety and well-being is the highest priority when an incident occurs
+- the client's safety and well-being is the highest priority when an incident happens

 - critical incidents are reported to Renewal SA as soon as possible